Neo-Mind/WARP/CustomCharNameColor.md

 > Color is controlled completely server-side, hence no additional files needed.

 ## Server side
-> Diff & SQL Files available for rAthena (Hercules to be added based on demand).
+> Available for both rAthena & Hercules.

 > Each character's color can be configured in anyway you want.